Yorkie Poo Breed Guide

 Socializing your puppy is also highly recommended.
 Make sure to have them familiarized with different children, animals, places, and experiences.
 While the Yorkie Poo is known to be a very social and friendly animal, it is still smart to go through this process to ensure a well-mannered pet down the road.
 Make sure you have your puppy leash trained before you go out.
 Read our tips on leash training for more information.

-Positive reinforcement works best, especially with smaller dogs like the Yorkie Poo.
+Positive reinforcement works best, especially with small dogs like the Yorkie Poo.
 As long as you keep the activities fun and challenging, you should have no problems at all teaching your Yorkie Poo pup new tricks!

 Exercise Requirements for a Yorkie Poo